newtonyan/portfolio-svelte-kit/src/projects/locus.md

 #### Extended Tracking

-"Dem Beat", short for "Demostration of beat", is a unique culture originated at CUHK.
+`Dem Beat`, short for "Demostration of beat", is a unique culture originated at CUHK.
 It usually involves a group of people creating rhythmic beats by clapping their hands and stomping on the ground.
 We recreated the famous ["Woo Sing Beat"](https://www.youtube.com/watch?v=EIbXvGFBNYc) into a rhythm game integrated with AR.
 With `Extended Tracking`, users can place the avatar on the ground and the avatar will still be fixed to the same spot as they move around.